NITCbase/nitcbase.github.io/docs/Design/Physical Layer.md

 ### Record block structure

-Nitcbase is a collection of relations, and each relation is a collection of records.
+NITCbase is a collection of relations, and each relation is a collection of records.
 The DBMS must store relations in the disk and the strategy is to store each relation in a set of blocks in the disk, organized as a linked list.
 Each block in such a linked list will be called a **record block**.
 The block will contain some metadata as well, for instance, the indices of the left block and right blocks in the linked list.

-Records in a relation are composed of fields known as *attributes*, each of which contains one item of information. **Nitcbase fixes the size of attribute as 16 bytes**, but the **records of a relation can be of variable size** - varying from 16 bytes (for a record with single attribute) to the size of the larget record that can fit into a block.
+Records in a relation are composed of fields known as *attributes*, each of which contains one item of information. **NITCbase fixes the size of attribute as 16 bytes**, but the **records of a relation can be of variable size** - varying from 16 bytes (for a record with single attribute) to the size of the larget record that can fit into a block.

-*A record block stores the actual data records.* In addition to data records, some metadata is also stoerd in the **preamble/header** of each block.
+*A record block stores the actual data records.* In addition to data records, some metadata is also stored in the **preamble/header** of each block.

 The following figure shows the record block structure for a relation with `K` attributes.
 Let L be the number of records stored in a block (given `K`, `L` can be determined, which is explained later.).
 Since each attribute requires 16 bytes of storage space, to store each record of this relation  `16 * K bytes` must be allocated.